-All prion diseases are unstoppable and the time for denial is over.
+All prion diseases are unstoppable.
+The time for denial is over.
 The time for intelligent management is now.
 All prion diseases will escalate, but that is no rationale for spreading the disease around with even more wastewater reuse.

 Despite the confusing name game, these diseases all have a common thread called a prion (PREE-on).
 Prions are a deadly form of protein that attacks and consumes the nervous system of its victims.
 Prion diseases are deadly and unstoppable.
 The prion itself is unstoppable and mammals with prion disease contaminate everything that they touch and many things that they don’t.

-The prion pathogen is spread through blood, urine, feces, mucas, saliva, milk and cell tissue.
-This means that as more and more people get Alzheimer’s and CJD, the more deadly prions are going into our sewage systems.
+The prion pathogen is spread through blood, urine, feces, mucus, saliva, milk, skin and cell tissue.
+This means that as more and more people get neurodegenerative disease, the more deadly prions are going into our sewage systems.
 The treatment technology does not stop prions.
 The U.S. EPA admits the risk and the inability to detect or neutralize prions.
 The EPA has refused to issue guidance on the matter, which leaves it up to states to plead ignorance and approve more and more reuse projects.
 This has been very profitable for industry, convenient for dried up towns, and ludicrous by all measures of reason.

-I will spare you from more ugly detail for the moment.
 The pathogen has already been spread far and wide, but it’s not too late to stop the stupidity.
 The pathogen is real.
-Just ask Nobel-Laureate Stanley Prusiner, who earned the Prize for discovering these deadly proteins.
+Just ask Nobel-Laureate Stanley Prusiner, who earned the Prize for discovering and characterizing these deadly proteins.
 The pathogen is deadly and unstoppable.
 International reform is critical.
 We are happy to consult with industry, regulators or advocates for reform on wastewater, biosolids and overall disease management.